firozkhan18/technologies-notes/All-In-One.md

 ---

-**Here’s an overview of Angular, React, microservices, and threading, along with their interactions and use cases.**
+## An overview of Angular, React, microservices, and threading, along with their interactions and use cases

 ### Angular